Teaching Philosophy

 The Art of Authentic Teaching

 My approach to teaching is rooted in experience.
 My first lecture on digital photography only matured after a decade of successes and failures with various cameras.
-When I teach photography, I don’t just instruct; I anticipate where students might struggle and guide them through those challenges.
-I don’t claim to be the most technically gifted photographer, but I let my years of trial and error shape my insights.
+When I teach photography, I do more than instruct; I anticipate where students might struggle and guide them through those challenges.

 My journey as an educator is shaped by pivotal moments—mentors who inspired me, classrooms that challenged me, and my own transition from India to Canada in 2018.
 As a Graduate Teaching and Research Assistant at the University of Windsor, I navigated cultural differences and the nuances of teaching in diverse classrooms.
 I soon realized that while North American universities are multicultural, film and media arts curricula often do not reflect that diversity.
 This realization pushed me to integrate Eastern and Western creative traditions into my teaching.

 For example, I introduce students to artists across the globe whose work transcends borders.
-Since 2018, I have witnessed countless moments of authentic creative expression in my students, shaping my teaching strategies.
-I have been able to encourage international students tap in with their own knowing to various contemporary mediums.
-My classroom experiences interacting with domestic students from Lower Mainland-Fraser Valley to international ones from Punjabi-India (South Asian region), East Asia and Latin America has helped create a more comprehensive communication strategy — which I cherish — opening doors for me to find commonalities in creative courses I teach.
+Since 2018, I have witnessed countless moments of authentic creative expression among my students, which have shaped my teaching strategies.
+I have been able to encourage international students to tap into their own knowing with various contemporary media.
+My classroom experiences interacting with domestic students from Lower Mainland-Fraser Valley to international ones from Punjabi-India (South Asian region), East Asia and Latin America have helped create a more comprehensive communication strategy — which I cherish — opening doors for me to find commonalities in creative courses I teach.

 Teaching, like existentialism, is a continuous act of showing up.
 Some days are effortless, while others require navigating unspoken barriers.
 But I return to the wisdom of the Bhagavad Gita, where “work” is seen as “play.”
 I embrace teaching as an act of joyful engagement—an extension of my identity as an artist, writer, and thinker.
 The best educators I have known were honest.
 Their wisdom stayed with me.
 Now, I strive to do the same for those I teach.